markisha64/wpp-server/README.md

 # Cloudflare

-The project relies on Cloudflare TURN Server, if you want to run it you should sign up and enable the service (1000GB/month free);
+By default this project relies on Cloudflare TURN Server.
+If you don't want to use Cloudflare TURN define the ICE_SERVERS env variable and compile with the flag `--no-default-feautres`.

 # Env